Canon 130s

 On arrival the machine didn’t work.
 On power-on it just showed several digits over each other per digit position.

-To assure a proper power supply I started with replacement of all capacitors.
-Next in an in-circuit check of all diodes and transistors there appeared to be four defective diodes and one defective transistor.
+To assure a proper power supply I started with replacement of all its electrolytic capacitors.
+Next an in-circuit check of all diodes and transistors showed four defective diodes and one defective transistor.
 After replacement there was an improvement in the clear action after power-on.

 It seems a bit odd to me that there are five defective components, while I would expect that a single defect would be enough to put the calculator aside.